Charishma-Bailapudi/Fashion_MNIST-classification_with_python_Keras/README.md

 ```

 <ul>
 <li>Loss function — An algorithm for measuring how far the model’s outputs are from the desired output.
-The goal of training is this measure’s loss.<li>
+The goal of training is this measure’s loss.</li>
-<li>Optimizer — An algorithm for adjusting the inner parameters of the model to minimize loss.<li>
+<li>Optimizer — An algorithm for adjusting the inner parameters of the model to minimize loss.</li>
 <li>Metrics — Used to monitor the training and testing steps.
-The following example uses accuracy, the fraction of the images that are correctly classified:<li>
+The following example uses accuracy, the fraction of the images that are correctly classified:</li>
 </ul>

 ### *Training the Model:*